ammarfitwalla/opencv_squats_counter/README.md

   - `hand_model/`: Directory for hand detection model files.
 - `requirements.txt`: File listing the required Python packages.

+## How It Works

+1. **Model Initialization:**
+   - The `main.py` script initializes the YOLOv3 models for face and hand detection.
+   - Configuration and weights files are loaded from the `yolo_models/` directory.

+2. **Video Capture:**
+   - OpenCV captures video from the webcam.
+   - Frames are processed in real-time to detect faces and hands.

+3. **Squat Detection:**
+   - The application tracks the position and movement of the user's body.
+   - Squats are counted based on specific movement patterns and positions.

+4. **Display Results:**
+   - The application overlays detection results on the video feed.
+   - The squat count is displayed in real-time.

+## Troubleshooting

+- ⚫ **No video feed / black screen:**
+  - Ensure your webcam is properly connected.
+  - Check if another application is using the webcam.

+- 🗂️ **Model files not found:**
+  - Verify that the model files are correctly placed in the `yolo_models/` directory.
+  - Ensure the directory structure matches the one described in the installation section.

 ## Contributing

 We welcome contributions to improve this project!
 Please follow these steps:

-1. Fork the repository.
+1. 🍴 Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
+2. 🌿 Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
+3. ✨ Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
+4. 🔄 Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.
+5. 📥 Create a new Pull Request.

----

-Feel free to customize this README as per your project details and specific requirements.